Submission Preparation Checklist

 - The full name of the author should be included along with the origin of the university or professional institution, complete address, and e-mail address that can be contacted.
 Also include two biographical sentences of the author (updated information) that can be used in your article.

-Example of a journal article: Ali, Muhammad Mumtaz.
-"The Concept of Modernization: An Analysis of Contemporary Islamic Thought", in The American Journal of Islamic Social Sciences Vol. 14, No.1 (Spring 2001): p.
-13-26.
+Journal article: Ali, Muhammad Mumtaz.
+"The Concept of Modernization: An Analysis of Contemporary Islamic Thought", in The American Journal of Islamic Social Sciences 14, no.1 (2001): 13-26.

 - The order of the bibliography is written alphabetically.